Neufund/ico-transparency-monitor/README.md

   `customArgs`: Additional filter for the events as passed to eth_getLogs.
 Typical use case is `Transfer` event of ERC20 Token where token generation is marked by having '_from' set to 0x0.
 See `Golem` ICO for a reference.

   `firstTransactionBlockNumber`(Optional): Starting block number of the ICO/STO in the public eth blockchain can be taken from [etherscan](https://etherscan.io/).
-If not specified ICO-Monitor will scan for events from genesis block. (when submitting ICO/STO please use as close range as possible)
+If not specified Transparency Monitor will scan for events from genesis block. (when submitting ICO/STO please use as close range as possible)

-  `lastTransactionBlockNumber`(Optional): Final Block of the ICO in the public eth blockchain can be taken from [etherscan](https://etherscan.io/).
+  `lastTransactionBlockNumber`(Optional): Final Block of the ICO/STO in the public eth blockchain can be taken from [etherscan](https://etherscan.io/).
 If not specified Transparency Monitor will scan until current block. `latest` is a valid value here. (when submitting IICO/STO please use as close range as possible))

   `maxBlocksInChunk` (Optional): Used in case of large or ongoing ICO/STO.
 We will download data from Parity in chunks with specified size.
 This is required for caching as Parity is currently serializing all request and wait times under heavy load will be long.